BrunoNardozi/Brazilian-E-commerce-by-Olist-PowerBI/README.md

 To open in PowerBI download the .csv and .pbix files.

-I've included prints of the dashboards.
+To view dashboard prints open .pdf